 6. Change the Name on Your Credit Cards

 The process for changing your name on your credit cards will vary from company to company.
 For example, American Express has a form on their website (in the Account Services tab) where you can edit your personal information.
 You'll need to upload a supporting document (they request your driver's license, state ID card, or passport) that shows your new name, and once processed, a new card will be mailed to you.
 Other companies request that a certified copy of your marriage license be mailed to them in order to process the change.
 Contact your credit card company directly to determine the best way to have a card issued with your new name.

 7. Provide Your New Name and Banking Information to Your Employer

 Now that your ID and bank accounts match, contact your company's human resources office or payroll processor to provide your new information as soon as possible.
 This way your checks will be issued with the correct name, and direct deposits will be processed correctly.

 8. Update Insurance Information

 Planning to combine your coverage?
 Make these changes all at once.
 Marriage is considered a major life event, so you also have the opportunity to change your health care coverage, even if it isn't an enrollment period.
 For auto and home insurance, adding an additional vehicle or a new home to your policy could result in some great savings if you combine multiple policies with the same company.

-9. Update Your Mortgage, Rent, and Utilities Companies
+9. Update Payment Info With Your Mortgage and Utility Companies

 10. Review Your Credit and Debit Card Statements for Auto-Pay Accounts

 From Netflix and HBO to the hosting for your blog, we've all got smaller automatic payments that happen monthly that we can sometimes forget about.
 Look through a couple months of statements on all of your cards and accounts, keeping an eye out for regular payments that you're making automatically.
 Log in to those accounts to make the change, then input your new credit card or banking information and update your billing information with your new name.